A-G-D/lua-boolexpr/doc/0_api-reference.md

 | **#** | **Type** | **Description** |
 | *1* | table | A newly constructed boolean expression |

-For tables, the interface is:
+For [BoolExpr Tables](5_glossary.md/#definitions), the interface is below.
+It should be an array table.

 ```Lua
 {expression_operator [, ...]}
 ```